22 Books about Women in the Workplace

 The best part of all is that the book deals with REAL life issues like depression, body image, teen pregnancy, and complex families.

-Olive Smith is a Ph.D student who does not believe in her ability to be in love.
-When he best friend develops a crush on someone she dated briefly, she decides to kiss the first man she sees in order to prove she is over him.
+Olive Smith is a Ph.D. student who does not believe in her ability to be in love.
+When her best friend develops a crush on someone she dated briefly, she decides to kiss the first man she sees in order to prove she is over him.

-That one kiss happens to be with THE adam Carlsen, an academic genius.
-The two decide to fake date and what starts out as pretend, becomes something more- for Olive.
-I loved this fake dating, office romance book.
+That one kiss happens to be with THE Adam Carlsen, an academic genius.
+The two decide to fake-date and what starts out as pretend, becomes something more- for Olive.
+I loved this fake dating, office romance novel and it has a well-earned spot on its list of the best romance novels of all time.
+If you love this book as much as we did, check out our post: Books Like the Love Hypothesis to Obsess Over

 This one is for all you Chip and Joanna Gaines fans.
 Imagine if behind-the-scenes a beloved TV decorating couple actually hated each other’s guts.